Spheroman/ThingRanker/README.md

   </tr>
 </table>

-We also have a head2head table where we store the results of the pairings, as well as the upcoming pairings. its title is `id_h2h` where `id` is (you guessed it) the id
+We also have a head2head table where we store the results of the pairings, as well as the upcoming pairings. its title is `id_h2h` where `id` is (you guessed it) the id.
+As pairings are generated and completed, they are added to this table.
+This table will be recreated every time the competition is started.
+It can be used to view matchup stats once implementation for those are complete, alongside recalculating ratings based on different elo systems.
 <table>
   <tr>
     <td>id</td><td>p1</td><td>p2</td><td>winner</td><td>player</td>